gbdev/pandocs/content/Video_Display.md

 Because sprites are not displayed while OAM DMA is in progress, most programs are executing this procedure from inside of their VBlank procedure.
-But it is also possible to execute it during display redraw also, allowing to display more than 40 sprites on the screen (ie. for example 40 sprites in upper half, and other 40 sprites in lower half of the screen), at the cost of a couple lines that lack sprites.
+But it is also possible to execute it during display redraw also, allowing to display more than 40 sprites on the screen (that is, for example 40 sprites in upper half, and other 40 sprites in lower half of the screen), at the cost of a couple lines that lack sprites.